pgeorgis/NNIA_Project/README.md

 For example:
 `train_set = Dataset('dataset_train.tsv')`

 This command will load and tokenize the dataset using the BERT base cased tokenizer.

+Optionally, one can include a maximum size of the dataset, e.g. 10000 sentences:
+`small_train = Dataset('dataset_train.tsv', max_size=10000)

+In this case, only the first 10000 entries (sentences) of the input .tsv will be stored.

 The result is stored in a pandas DataFrame object, accessible via the Dataset's "data" attribute, which contains columns of 'Sentences', 'Tags', 'Tokenized', 'Indices', and 'Length'.

 * 'Sentences': the sentences of the dataset [list]
 * 'Tags': the POS tags for each word of the (untokenized) sentence [list]